Skip to Content

 https://gateway.lobstercage.ai/hook/cage_abc123/tok_xyz/

-Send a message to your bot on Telegram (or whichever platform you configured).
+Send a message to your bot on Telegram.
 You should get a response from your AI agent within a few seconds.

 How the lifecycle works